SoppySloth/the-diary/content/snakebite/_index.md

 #  description: A sub-title or description for the photo
 resources:
 - src: "snakebite-photos/pete-beach.jpeg"
-  phototitle: "The final stop for me"
-  description: "After 3 long hours we finally reached the beach where Pete could be taken to hospital by the Coast Guards"
   weight: 10
+  description: After 3 long hours we finally reached the beach where Pete could be taken to hospital by the Coast Guards
 - src: "snakebite-photos/pete-hospital.jpg"
   weight: 20
 ---